jgoz/esbuild-plugins/packages/esbd/README.md

 ```

 Note that _glob patterns are not supported_, so if you need to copy an unknown number of assets that match a pattern, you will need to use a glob library like `glob` or `globby`.

+#### How does this relate to esbuild's `copy` loader?

+The [`copy` loader](https://esbuild.github.io/content-types/#copy) works on imported files based on their extension.
+You might use this if you wanted all imports of a specific filetype to be copied into the output directory without changing their import semantics.

+It's also possible to use the `copy` loader on filetypes that aren't parseable by esbuild, such as HTML files, and to specify those files as entry points to the build.
+For example, you might specify `{ '.html': 'copy' }` and specify `index.html` as an entry point, which will copy `index.html` to the output directory.

+`esbd`'s `copy` option is similar to the latter use case above except it works for individual files, not file extensions, and it doesn't require those files to be specified as entry points.
+There are many scenarios where both the `copy` option and the `copy` loader would make sense to use in the same build config; they are entirely complementary.

 ### API